ZiCog/shiny-thing/README.md

 Note: if get fails then "rm -rf mygo/src/github.com/ZiCog/shiny-thing" and try again.

+Or get the whole bunch at once

+    $ go get github.com/ZiCog/shiny-thing

 How to build Go packages (these are package names)